Front and back of an collectable sold in the UK in 1965 - a "generic

 Mono 7" Singles & EPs 1966-68.

 The blue sleeve was used for the first pressing only.
-Thanks to Hans Seegers for information and scans. |
+The legs on the

 ![]() Scan by Hans Seegers |